Guides

 Two-Pass Normalization and Validation

-This technique uses two steps.
-First, a regex pass strips any character that is not a digit, or a plus sign at the start of the string.
-This converts the input into a clean, canonical format.
+This technique involves two steps.
+First, a regex expression cleans the input string by the removal of any character that is not a digit, but it preserves a plus sign at the start of the string.
+This creates a canonical version of the number.

-The second step applies business rules or another regex to the normalized string.
-For example, the logic can check if the clean string matches the E.164 format or a 10-digit NANP structure.
-This is effective when user input comes in many formats but must be stored uniformly.
+The second step applies business rules to the clean string.
+For example, the code can check if the number matches the E.164 format or a 10-digit NANP structure.
+This method works well when applications must store numbers in a single format but allow users to enter them in various ways.

 clean = re.sub(r'(?!^\+)[^\p{Nd}]', '', raw, flags=re.U)